 It is not just in casual spoken English that idioms appear, they can appear in business and academic conversation too.
 You will find them in books, newspapers (especially headlines), on the radio, as well as in conversation.

 By learning more about the target culture, a learner can understand more idioms and through using idioms they can improve their vocabulary and comprehension of the target language.

-There are American, Australian and British idioms that people may not recognise, but also a huge number of shared expressions.
+There are American, Australian and British idioms that people may not recognise, but there are also a huge number of shared expressions.
 Slang too varies from region to region, reflecting the dialect and culture of the people there.

 4. They display a clear grasp of common functional language